jaredwray/ecto/README.md

 Notice that in these examples it is using the `./path/to/template.ejs` to use the engine [EJS](https://www.npmjs.com/package/ejs) for the rendering.

-You can override the auto selected engine by adding it on the function as a paramater:
+You can override the auto selected engine by adding it on the function as a parameter by passing in `pug` in this example:

 ```javascript
 const Ecto = require("ecto");